vtudorache/python-on-mac/README.md

 ```
 ### Step 6.
 Install full SSL

 This step mus be skipped by those using Step 5 above, otherwise version conflicts will appear.
-A newer SSL is strictly required by Python 3.7.X and LibreSSL works well.
+A newer SSL is strictly required by Python 3.7.X and LibreSSL doesn't work with recent Python versions.
 Download (version 2.7.4 for example):
 ```
 curl -L https://ftp.openbsd.org/pub/OpenBSD/LibreSSL/libressl-2.7.4.tar.gz | tar -xf -